Stephen Hasner | News | July 10, 2020

 Even though the crash may have been an “accident,” that does not relieve the driver’s responsibility for damages caused by the accident.
 Georgia personal injury laws require that a victim prove that a driver was responsible for the cause of the crash to recover compensation for the accident.

 Therefore, if you can prove that the driver’s actions led to the crash, you may receive compensation for your injuries, even though the driver did not intend to cause the accident.

 What Damages are Recoverable in an Atlanta Car Accident?

-The amount of money you may receive for a car accident claim depends on the damages caused by the crash.
+The amount of money you may receive for a car accident claim in Atlanta depends on the damages caused by the crash.
 Factors that impact the value of your accident claim include, but are not limited to:

 - The severity and type of injuries caused by the crash

 - The duration of your recovery

 - Whether you were partially at fault for the cause of the accident

 - If you sustained a disability or permanent impairment

 - The amount of insurance coverage available to pay your claim